 You may have the option of switching to a fixed interest rate (if offered by us at that time).

 Our Loan to Value (LTV) variable rate is available to owner occupier mortgage loans.
 We have a range of LTV variable rates depending on the amount you are borrowing relative to the value of your home.
+Once an LTV band is applied to a mortgage account, movement between LTV bands is not permitted.
+If you had an LTV rate on your mortgage previously then that is the only LTV rate available to you for the term of the mortgage.

 Our Standard Variable rate is available to all buy to let mortgage loans.